-This command is used to find out your current TCP/IP settings.
-With IPCONFIG you can find out your IP Address, find your Default Gateway and find your Subnet Mask.
+The ipconfig command is used to find out your current local IP address, default gateway, TCP/IP settings and more.
+With IPCONFIG you can not only find out your IP Address, find your default gateway and find your subnet mask, you can release and renew, resolve the DNS, troubleshoot internet connections and more.
 This is a very handy network tool for finding your local IP address as well as many other secrets.

-To display all your IP information for all adapters.
+To display all of your current IP information for all adapters.
 With ipconfig /all you can also find out your DNS Server and MAC Address.
-This will show your full TCP/IP configuration for all adapters on your Windows machine.
+This will show your ethernet adapters full TCPIP configuration for all adapters on your Windows computer.
 You can find out your own IP Address as well as your default gateway.

 Use IPCONFIG release to release your current IP information and obtain a new IP Address from the DHCP server.